Mike Harden: Professional football

 Harden was selected by the Denver Broncos in the fifth round (131st overall pick) of the 1980 NFL draft.
 He appeared in 128 games, 98 as a starter, at the safety and cornerback positions for the Broncos from 1980 to 1988.
 He intercepted 33 passes in his nine years with the Broncos.

 Harden was fined $5,000, for a hit in the opening game of the 1988 season against division rival Seattle Seahawks that knocked out Steve Largent and resulted in a concussion and the loss of two teeth.
 Fourteen weeks later, in Seattle, Harden intercepted a Dave Krieg pass in the end zone and returned it twenty-five yards before being knocked off his feet by Largent and fumbling the football, which Largent also pounced on, giving the Seahawks possession again.
 Largent later said in an interview that the hit was retaliation in part for the hit that Harden gave Largent earlier in the season.

 Harden concluded his career with the Los Angeles Raiders during the 1989 and 1990 seasons.
 During his 11-year NFL career, he intercepted 38 passes for 663 yards and 4 touchdowns, and recovered 14 fumbles.
 As of 2017, his 179 interception return yards in 1986 is a Broncos record.
 On special teams, Harden returned 8 punts for 113 yards and a touchdown and returned 26 kickoffs for 414 yards.

 Personal life

+Harden married Magaly Fernandez Harden in 1994 and had one child, Chanel Marie Harden.
 In 2003, he was sentenced to six years in prison for stealing from several women.